 Protein Section

 The protein section is table-based.
-The protein section MUST always come after the metadata section if the metadata section is present in the file.
+The protein section MUST always come after the metadata section.
 All table columns MUST be tab-separated.
 There MUST NOT be any empty cells.
 Missing values MUST be reported using “null”.

-The columns in the protein section MUST be in the order they are presented in this document.
 All columns are mandatory unless specified otherwise.
+The order of columns is not specified although for ease of human interpretation, it is RECOMMENDED to follow the order specified below.

 accession